peteralexandercharles/javascript-andy/README.md

     If the implementation is easy to explain, it may be a good idea.
     Namespaces are one honking great idea -- let's do more of those!

-# Hello World with Python Tutor!
+# JavaScript!
-Visit our project in [Python Crash Couse](https://peteralexandercharles.github.io/python-crash-course/)
+Visit our project in [JavaScript](https://github.com/peteralexandercharles/javascript)